-Occupational Therapists can assess for adaptations to your property, such as safely getting in/out of the bath or shower, getting in and out the house, or using things in your kitchen or bedroom.
+Occupational Therapists can assess for adaptations to your property to enable you to be more independent, such as safely getting in/out of the bath or shower, getting in and out the house, or using things in your kitchen or bedroom.
 Funding for adaptations will depend on who owns your property: For people who own and live in their own house and private rented tenants, applications can be made for a Disabled Facilities Grant.

 For people in registered social landlord accommodation, an application can be made for a Physical Adaptation Grant.

 Cartrefi Conwy have a separate source of funding for their clients.

 The Conwy Housing web pages offer information about rented and affordable accommodation in the Conwy area and aim to help those looking for a home to make choices about what is most suitable for them.
 Conwy has a new Housing Register which is shared by all housing providers in Conwy and is used to allocate social housing across Conwy to eligible applicants.
 To be included on the register you must have an eligible housing need.
 To apply to be included on the register you will need to complete an application through SARTH (Single Access Route to Housing).

 The Disabilities Service have a number of supported living services throughout the county of Conwy.
 These are usually small 1-4 person shared tenancies, shared lives tenancies via Shared Lives Plus or PSS, or tenancies with Approved Landlords where people are given additional support to enable them to live independently in the community.